 Note: As of 2012, the informal consultations on System-wide Coherence have been discontinued.
-However, many of the issues included in those consultations continue to be discussed in the Quadrennial Comprehensive Policy Review (QCPR).
-For the latest updates, please see our section on the QCPR.
+However, many of the issues included in those consultations continue to be discussed in the context of the Quadrennial Comprehensive Policy Review (QCPR).
+For more information on this development, please see the Economic and Social Council's website.

 66th SESSION OF THE GENERAL ASSEMBLY